Buying a new bike is a big decision.

 Not many bicycle companies that started in the 19th century have managed to keep their business afloat, but the Raleigh brand is one of the rare ones.
 Founded in 1887 in Nottingham, England, they have been at the forefront of British cycling history by producing quality bikes across ranges including road, MTBs, urban, electric, choppers, and adventure bikes.

-Ride1Up is a newcomer to the most competitive bicycle market -Electric Bikes, and they’ve made their solid steps to show masses that you can get a nice-looking and well-performing bicycle that doesn’t scream it’s an eBike!
-The best part about is that they’ve kept their prices low by selling directly to the consumer without the middleman.
+Ride1UP is a newcomer to the most competitive bicycle market at the moment – Electric Bikes.
+They’ve kept their prices low by selling directly to the consumer without the middleman.
 Their ‘fleet’ so to say consists of only a handful of bikes starting from the thousand dollars line, and high-end models end at around $2,500.

 Rocky Mountain cycles is a Canadian bicycle brand that has been producing a wide variety of quality mountain bikes since the early 1980s.
 Over the years, its bikes and riders have won several awards, including Mountain Bike Germany’s Bike of the Year, the 2001 Red Bull Rampage, the Transalp Challenge, and the 2008 Cape Epic.